 A chain of sand dunes that extend 130 miles, three to five miles wide.
-Archeological findings show that the area was inhabited 6,000 years ago, Comanches camped in the area, and Spanish explorers and later Anglo-Americans used the old Native American trails.
+Archaeological findings show that the area was inhabited 6,000 years ago.
+Comanches camped in the area, and Spanish explorers and later Anglo-Americans used the old Native American trails.
 On F.M.
 168 south of town.

 Plan your Texas trip then take your Passport with you.

 You are now leaving TravelTex.com.
 You are on your way to an external website.

 Economic Development & Tourism (EDT) provides these links solely for the convenience

 of our visitors and does not endorse, operate or control the external websites.

 EDT cannot be liable for direct or indirect damage to the user resulting from Internet